Minimum Valuable Increment

 • The impact is [ideally quantified]

 • The problem that this solves.
-This will be linked to the Strategic Area’s problem statement but at a more granular level.
-You should still consider research to quantify the statement.
+This will be linked to the Strategic Area’s problem statement, but at a more granular level.
+For example, you have created a data quality strategy, and this MVI is for functionality to de-duplicate data.
+You should still consider research to quantify the problem statement.
+For example, on average, customers spend 1 hour per day on this activity.
 The research effort to produce this should be balanced against the size of the change.

 Objectives and Key Results